AlexisAtioNet/ationetdevconnect/ATIONet-RevoPAY_Technician-EN.md

 ### Objective

 The main objective of RevoPAY Technician, is to allow an easy configuration for RevoPAY.
-In just a few minutes after arrival, the technician can conect via BLE (Bluetooth Low Enery) to RevoPAY and make every configuration needed in order to have it up and running, ready to go.
-Besides, it facilitates extra configuration in MobilePayment, such as crating an existing site in Ationet inside MobilePayment, and its corresponding credentials.
+In just a few minutes after arrival, the technician can connect via BLE (Bluetooth Low Energy) to RevoPAY and make every configuration needed in order to have it up and running, ready to go.
+Besides, it facilitates extra configuration in MobilePayment, such as creating an existing site in Ationet inside MobilePayment, and its corresponding credentials.

 ### Pre-Requisites
 * This entity is a software application embedded in a Mobile Device or downloaded by a consumer onto a Mobile Device, such as a smartphone or tablet.
-Supports both Android and IOs devices.
+Supports both Android and iOS devices.

 * An existing user with the NWTechnician role in Ationet.

 * An existing network in MobilePayment with the exact same NetworkCode (XYZ) as in Ationet.

-* A RevoPAY plugged on and near in order to have a successfull Bluetooth communication.
+* A RevoPAY plugged on and near in order to have a successful Bluetooth communication.

 * An existing site in Ationet with an active AN-MobilePayment terminal.